 The Chapter 13 bankruptcy filing fee is $313 ($235 filing fee + $78 administrative fee).

 When you file bankruptcy, you have to take an approved credit counseling course in Arizona and a debtor education course.
 You can often take both courses online.
-The average cost may is around $10 to $50 per course.
-Please note that the courses must be approved, so here is the list of approved Arizona credit counseling courses and Arizona debtor education courses that should also have the cost associated with the course.
+The average cost may be around $10 to $50 per course.
+Please note that the courses must be approved, so here is the list of approved Arizona credit counseling courses and Arizona debtor education courses, which should also include the cost of the course.

-You may have to pay for transportation to the meeting of creditors at the courthouse.
-You may also have to pay for a credit report for your attorney (although they may be able to help you with the credit report).
+You may have to pay for transportation to the meeting of creditors at the courthouse, but most 341 meetings of creditors are still online, even after COVID.
+You may also have to pay for a credit report for your attorney (though they may be able to help you with it).

 You can estimate the cost of transportation to one of the bankruptcy courts below: